Munich is a city that wears many hats. It’s famous for its incredible architecture, diverse art, football team, and, of course, Oktoberfest.

 Best Hotel in Schwabing: Steigenberger Hotel Munchen

 The Steigenberger Hotel Munich is a stylish and modern hotel – and our top choice for where to stay in Schwabing.
 It’s got four stars and is well-connected to restaurants, bars, clubs, and shopping.
-Onsite, guests can enjoy a stylish bistro, comfortable lounge bar, and a relaxing library.
+Onsite, the hotel features a stylish bistro, comfortable lounge bar, and a relaxing library.

 Best Hotel in Schwabing: Ibis Munich City North Hotel